If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 How To Price Your Swimsuits

-One of the most challenging and critical pieces to starting your swimwear line is determining how much to charge for your swimsuits.
+One of the most challenging aspects to starting a swimwear line is determining how much to charge for your swimsuits.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.

 Often times, businesses under-price their products to drive demand and volume, but that last thing you want is for customers to view your product/service as "cheap."
 Additionally, this can have a big impact on the type of customer you attract, which can be difficult to recover from.

 On the other hand, when businesses over-price, this tends to be just as damaging to the business.

 When customers buy, it's likely that they will explore the internet and look at other competitors to ensure they're getting the best value + deal.
 This is why it's so important that you research your competition and understand where you land in the marketplace.

 Here are some factors to consider when pricing your product:

 It's important that out of the gates, you identify the type of customer you want to attract and how much they're willing to pay for your service.
 One great way to do this is by surveying your customers.
 Here are some important items you'll want to takeaway:

 - Buying habits of your customer: What they buy + when they buy